-Ultimately, the call may terminate on the PSTN, or be routed back to the IP world.
-In the former case, perhaps the destination endpoints queries the CPS to retrieve the PASSporT provisioned by the first gateway.
-Or if the call ultimately returns to the IP world, it might be the gateway from the PSTN back to the Internet that retrieves the PASSporT from the CPS and attaches it to the new SIP INVITE it creates, or it might be the terminating administrative domain's verification service that checks the CPS when an INVITE arrives with no Identity header field.
+Ultimately, the call may terminate on the PSTN, or be routed back to a SIP environment.
+In the former case, perhaps the destination endpoint queries the CPS to retrieve the PASSporT provisioned by the first gateway.
+Or if the call ultimately returns to a SIP environment, it might be the gateway from the PSTN back to the Internet that retrieves the PASSporT from the CPS and attaches it to the new SIP INVITE it creates, or it might be the terminating administrative domain's verification service that checks the CPS when an INVITE arrives with no Identity header field.
 Either way the PASSporT can survive the gap in SIP coverage caused by the PSTN leg of the call.